antazoey/ApeDocumentationBuilder/README.md

 ## GitHub Action

 This GitHub action is meant for building the documentation in both core Ape as well any Ape plugin.
-The aciton may also work for regular Python packages with a documentation-strategy similar to Ape.
+The action may also work for regular Python packages with a documentation-strategy similar to Ape.

 There are three GitHub events that trigger this action: